Clatteringshaws Visitor Centre

 Bruce’s Stone Trail

-Wander through the Sitka spruce along the shore of Clatteringshaws Loch to the granite stone where Robert the Bruce is said to have rested.
+Wander through mature woods along the shore of Clatteringshaws Loch to the granite stone where Robert the Bruce is said to have rested.
 Great views of the Galloway Hills.

 Firm gravel surface throughout with some loose stones.
-Includes short moderate slopes and two wide gates.
+Includes short moderate slopes.
 Look out for vehicles sharing the track.

 1 miles / 1.6 km Allow ½ hour